-Along the North Shore of Lake Superior, throughout the Boudary Waters Canoe Area to the Chippewa National Forest, Northeastern Minnesota offers of the biggest snow falls in Minnesota as well as many well groomed trail system.
-There are many resorts offering winter ski packages and for the brave at heart many state parks in the Northeast rent camper cabins in the winter.
+Along the North Shore of Lake Superior, throughout the Boundary Waters Canoe Area, to the Chippewa National Forest, northeastern Minnesota offers some of the biggest snow falls in Minnesota and many well-groomed trail systems.
+Northeastern resorts offer winter ski packages and many state parks rent camper cabins in the winter.

 Southern Minnesota has a wide variety of state parks, forests and recreational trails that offer fine cross country skiing.
-It's many rivers provide high vistas and abundant wildlife to view while skiing.
-The Southern half of Minnesota offers rolling bluff country in the east to wide open prairies in the west with regions of old growth forest in between.
+Many rivers provide high vistas and abundant wildlife to view.
+The southern half of Minnesota offers rolling bluff country in the east and wide-open prairies in the west with regions of old-growth forest in between.

-The many communities that make up the Metropolitan Area of the Twin Cities have provided for an extensive network of well groomed cross country ski trails.
-Many regional parks make and groom their trails offering skiing whether it snows or not.
-There are also many ski clubs that meet regularly for fun and competition between skiers of all ages.
+The many communities that make up the metropolitan area of Minneapolis and St. Paul provide an extensive network of well-groomed cross-country ski trails.
+Many regional parks make snow and offer skiing whether it actually snows or not.
+Twin City area ski clubs meet regularly for fun, training, and competition.

 From the edge of Lake of the Woods to the Headwaters of the Mississippi, from the hardwood forests of Maplewood State Park to the jail trail of St. Cloud, northwestern Minnesota offers the widest variety of cross country ski trails in the state.

 There are several winter ski resorts and lodging outlets with ski packages that include meals and a hot sauna.